Domestic violence in Nevada occurs when people intentionally commit battery against their:

 Many alleged "victims" in Nevada battery domestic violence cases eventually admit that they falsely accused the defendant.
 Or they decide for other reasons that they wish to drop the charges...

-But that doesn't necessarily mean prosecutors will then dismiss the case.
+But that does not necessarily mean prosecutors will then dismiss the case.
 Often prosecutors assume that accuser's original story to the police was the truthful one.
 When an accuser recants her story of abuse, prosecutors tend to suspect she is doing this for ulterior motives such as:

-- She "made up" with the accused and now doesn't want to see him prosecuted.
+She "made up" with the accused and now does not want to see him prosecuted.

 Therefore, the viability of a BDV case does not hinge on the victim's willingness to speak out against the defendant.
 Las Vegas domestic violence attorney Michael Becker gives an example: